rak-n-rok/Krake/docs/user/rok-documentation.rst

     $ rok kube app <...>  # handle the Application resources of the Kubernetes API

+    # Register a cluster with the Kubernetes API using the minikube.yaml kubeconfig
+    $ rok kube cluster register --kubeconfig ../minikube.yaml

-    # Create a Cluster resource with the Kubernetes API using the minikube.yaml manifest
+    # Create a cluster with the Kubernetes API using the tosca.yaml manifest
-    $ rok kube cluster create ../minikube.yaml
+    $ rok kube cluster create --file ../tosca.yaml test-cluster

 The ``kube`` API